Harnessing Test-time Adaptation for NLU tasks Involving Dialects of English: Method

-We also compare the performance of using SHOT versus performing finetuning on dialectal data. \textbf{Table \ref{table:summary_statistics} shows that SHOT always improves the performance of models trained on SAE data.
-Furthermore, SHOT commonly out-performances model trained on dialectal data.} This suggests that building dialect-robust models require the incorporation of SHOT-based self-supervised techniques in order to reverse the effect of performing self-supervised learning of base embedding models on SAE data.
+When comparing the performance of using SHOT versus performing finetuning on dialectal data, we find that \textbf{SHOT always improves the performance of models trained on SAE data (see Table \ref{table:main-result}).
+Furthermore, SHOT commonly outperforms model trained on dialectal data.} This suggests that building dialect-robust models require the incorporation of SHOT-based self-supervised techniques in order to reverse the effect of performing self-supervised learning of base embedding models on SAE data.

-When analyzing the relationship between dialects models are finetuned on and their performance on varying dialects, we also observe the \textbf{asymmetry of evaluation}.
-Specifically, as shown on Table \ref{table:average_task}, we find that \textbf{when training on a dialect $A$, its performance is best when evaluating on dialect $A$ (with the exception of SAE, see italicised entries on Table \ref{table:average_task}).
-However, when training on dialect $A$, $B_1$, $B_2$, etc., and evaluating on dialect $A$, oftentimes, training on a dialect $B_i$ yields higher performance than training on dialect $A$.} Specifically, SAE shows the best performance with or without test-time adaptation in multiple dialects (see boldened entries in Table \ref{table:average_task}).
+Using Table \ref{tab:pearson-app}, we calculate the individual dialectal gap and perform Pearson correlation analysis of these 27 observations (see Table \ref{tab:pearson-app}) achieving a p-value of 0.0305 and a correlation coefficient of 0.4169.
+When considering only 9 observations with the train dataset being SAE, the p-value is 0.0041 and the correlation coefficient is 0.8455.
+In both cases, the p-value is statistically significant (<0.05) and the correlation coefficient is positive.
+The scatterplot is given in Figure \ref{fig:scatterplot}.

+\textbf{Based on this evidence, we observe that there is a strong positive relationship between the dialectal gap and $\text{TTDA}_{\text{gain}}$.
+This means that as the dialectal gap increases, the more TTDA becomes beneficial in reducing said gap.} In addition, \textbf{When fine-tuning on a dialect $A$ (except for SAE) and evaluating on dialects $A, B_1, B_2, ...$, the evaluation on dialect $A$ (the dialect the model was original fine-tuned on) has the best performance}.